Gandāra: Achaemenid period

-The inscription on Darius' (521–486 BC) tomb at Naqsh-i-Rustam near Persepolis records Gadāra (Gandāra) along with Hindush (Hənduš, Sindh) in the list of satrapies.
+The inscription on Darius' (521–486 BCE) tomb at Naqsh-i-Rustam near Persepolis records Gadāra (Gandāra) along with Hindush (Hənduš) in the list of satrapies.
 By about 380 BC the Persian hold on the region had weakened.
 Many small kingdoms sprang up in Gandhara.

-Conquest by Alexander

-"Victory coin" of Alexander the Great, minted in Babylon c.
-322 BC, following his campaigns in Bactria and the Indus Valley.
-Obverse: Alexander being crowned by Nike.
-Reverse: Alexander attacking king Porus on his elephant.
-Silver.
-British Museum.
+Macedonian conquest

 In 327 BCE, Alexander the Great conquered Gandhara as well as the Indian satrapies of the Persian Empire.
-The expeditions of Alexander were recorded by his court historians and by Arrian (around 175 AD) in his Anabasis Alexandri and by other chroniclers many centuries after the event.
+The expeditions of Alexander were recorded by his court historians and by Arrian (around 175 CE) in his Anabasis Alexandri and by other chroniclers several centuries after the event.